Change the license model for a SQL virtual machine in Azure

 - The ability to change the license model is a feature of the SQL IaaS Agent Extension.
 Deploying an Azure Marketplace image through the Azure portal automatically registers a SQL Server VM with the extension.
-But customers who are self-installing SQL Server will need to manually register their SQL Server VM.
+But, customers who are self-installing SQL Server need to manually register their SQL Server VM.

 Changing the license model is: